davidcfisher/TIA_MayflySetupScript/README.md

 ## Setup steps
 1. Download and install **Visual Studio Code** (VSCode) (note: NOT *Visual Studio IDE*)
     1. https://visualstudio.microsoft.com
+    1. **Git**
+        1. If Git is not installed on your machine (or is downlevel), VSCode will allow for installation or update.
+            1. During setup: Choosing the default editor used by Git
+                1. Use Visual Studio Code as Git's default editor
 1. Install the **PlatformIO IDE** Extension in VSCode
     1. Reference: http://docs.platformio.org/en/latest/ide/vscode.html#ide-vscode
     1. "Reload" PlatformIO IDE to activate it, if needed.
 It may take several minutes to be activated and loaded - watch status in lower left corner of window - and status in the terminal window.
 VSCode may need to be restarted (multiple times).